 If you’re using paid-advertising- think Adwords, Bing Advertising, social media advertising, remarketing- then you need to have the sharpest tools in the shed to analyse and succinctly display your results.
 While a lot of these channels may offer robust and intuitive dashboards for managing both performance metrics and budget, constant tab jumping and calculating daily/ weekly/ monthly spend can chew up considerable amounts of time- time that could be spent improving the performance of your campaigns.

 Twelve months have passed since I started on my journey; searching for a platform that would become a centralised hub for my results-orientated and fast-growing digital agency.
-That lengthy investment of time and frustration spent on the gaps in current software suites has led me to this post, so you can avoid making the same missteps.
+That lengthy investment of time and frustration spent on the gaps in current Google AdWords Reporting Software suites has led me to this post, so you can avoid making the same missteps.

 My journey started with: